The Prince: Conquests by virtue (Chapter 6)

-Princes who rise to power through their own skill and resources (their "virtue") rather than luck tend to have a hard time rising to the top, but once they reach the top they are very secure in their position.
+Princes who rise to power through their own skill and resources (virtù) rather than luck (fortuna) tend to have a hard time rising to the top, but once they reach the top they are very secure in their position.
 This is because they effectively crush their opponents and earn great respect from everyone else.
 Because they are strong and more self-sufficient, they have to make fewer compromises with their allies.

 Machiavelli writes that reforming an existing order is one of the most dangerous and difficult things a prince can do.
 Part of the reason is that people are naturally resistant to change and reform.
-Those who benefited from the old order will resist change very fiercely.
-By contrast, those who can benefit from the new order will be less fierce in their support, because the new order is unfamiliar and they are not certain it will live up to its promises.
+Those who benefited from the old order will resist change very fiercely, and those who may stand to benefit from the new order will be less enthusiastic in their support, because the new order is unfamiliar and they are not certain it will live up to its promises.
 Moreover, it is impossible for the prince to satisfy everybody's expectations.
 Inevitably, he will disappoint some of his followers.
 Therefore, a prince must have the means to force his supporters to keep supporting him even when they start having second thoughts, otherwise he will lose his power.
 Only armed prophets, like Moses, succeed in bringing lasting change.
 Machiavelli claims that Moses killed uncountable numbers of his own people in order to enforce his will.

 Machiavelli was not the first thinker to notice this pattern.
 Allan Gilbert wrote: "In wishing new laws and yet seeing danger in them Machiavelli was not himself an innovator," because this idea was traditional and could be found in Aristotle's writings.
 But Machiavelli went much further than any other author in his emphasis on this aim, and Gilbert associates Machiavelli's emphasis upon such drastic aims with the level of corruption to be found in Italy.